 - The college or university does not have to be located in Illinois.

-- You must be able to document financial need by submitting your required documentation (listed on Application Cover Sheet).
+- Priority is given to low-income borrowers.
+You must be able to document financial need by submitting your required documentation (listed on Application Cover Sheet on the

 What Happens Next?